- For best results take 1 capsule daily, preferably with breakfast.

-No refrigeration necessary when stored in a cool, dry place below 25°C (77 °F) and out of direct sunlight.
+- Store in a cool, dry place below 25°C (77 °F) and out of direct sunlight.

 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.

 Is it OK to take a probiotic every day?

 Yes, it is safe and generally advisable to take your probiotic supplement daily.
 Probiotics colonize in the gut for a few weeks but research1,2,3 suggests that the probiotic strains – along with their positive benefits – will disappear without regular supplementation, so it is a good idea to regularly support your microbiome.
 You can do this by including prebiotic-rich and fermented foods in your diet, but it is worth remembering that not all probiotics do the same thing in the body.
 Therefore, if you have a specific health condition you need to support, it is best to consume specific strains which have been shown to be helpful for your individual needs.

 Should you take probiotics on a full or empty stomach?